iccugs/Cemu-Resize/README.md

 ## Requirements

-- AutoHotkey v2.0
+- Windows operating system
 - Cemu emulator
-- Windows operating system
+- AutoHotkey v2.0 (only required if running from source; pre-compiled executable available in releases)

 ## Customization

-All positioning logic, dimensions, and hotkeys can be customized by modifying the configuration section at the top of the script.
-The modular design allows for easy adaptation to different monitor setups, Cemu versions, or personal preferences.
+All positioning logic, dimensions, and hotkeys can be customized by modifying the configuration section at the top of the script for easy adaptation to different monitor setups, Cemu versions, or personal preferences.